AJAskey/FRED-Tools/README.md

 ## Status

- 01Dec2022 - Software is not stable in this new repository.
+ 07Dec2022 - Software is not stable in this new repository.
 It is good for viewing and test out on your local system.
 Expect issues for a while.
  I am working on it.
+I have found my code is mostly correct.
+But the FRED server needs some loving like a beautiful woman.
+She may be perfect but if you ask too much then she becomes upset.

 ---